 Today our hearts are with those affected in Calgary, Alberta where a 6-year-old girl has been struck and killed by a light rail train.
 The incident this morning prompted expressions of grief from both Mayor Naheed Nenshi and Alberta Premier Rachel Notley, and also from hundreds of transit riders who were caught in more than 3 hours of service delays due to the incident.

-According to CBC news, CTV News Calgary and the Vancouver Sun, police say that the driver of the C-Train light rail vehicle saw a ‘panicked’ girl on the train tracks after warning gates had come down, and applied the brakes, but not early enough before the girl was then hit by the train.
-The girl was rushed to the Alberta Children’s Hospital where she subsequently died of her injuries.
+According to CBC news, CTV News Calgary and the Vancouver Sun, the driver of the C-Train light rail vehicle saw a ‘panicked’ girl on the train tracks after warning gates had come down, and applied the brakes, but not early enough before the girl was then hit by the train.
+The girl was rushed to the Alberta Children’s Hospital, where she subsequently died of her injuries.

-Aerial footage from Global News shows firefighters and paramedics rushing the girl on stretcher into an ambulance, and then the ambulance subeqeuently rushing to the hospital.
+Aerial footage from Global News shows firefighters and paramedics rushing the girl on a stretcher into an ambulance, and then the ambulance subsequently rushing to the hospital.

 There's barely any guards from 39th avenue south to Somerset.
 Many people have been hit over the years. it's 2018, invent something better.